andrew/ultimate-awesome/README.md

 - [awesome-continual-segmentation](https://github.com/zhangchbin/awesome-continual-segmentation) - This repo is a collection of AWESOME things about continual semantic segmentation, including papers, code, demos, etc. Feel free to pull request and star.
 - [Awesome-Ai-Tools](https://github.com/aliammari1/Awesome-Ai-Tools) - Updated description for Awesome-Ai-Tools.
 - [awesome-machine-learning-startups-munich](https://github.com/alxschwrz/awesome-machine-learning-startups-munich) - A list of machine learning & artificial intelligence startups in Munich (Germany).
-- [programming-awesome-list](https://github.com/BredaUniversityGames/programming-awesome-list) - A curated list of useful tools, libraries, resources all around the topic of game development / game programming for the Games course at Breda University of Applied Sciences.
 - [awesome-compression-papers](https://github.com/chenbong/awesome-compression-papers) - Paper collection about model compression and acceleration: Pruning, Quantization, Knowledge Distillation, Low Rank Factorization, etc.
 - [awesome-snap](https://github.com/Code-WvS/awesome-snap) - Index of libraries and extensions for Snap!-BYOB.
 - [fucking-awesome-android-ui](https://github.com/correia-jpv/fucking-awesome-android-ui) - A curated list of awesome Android UI/UX libraries.
 With repository stars⭐ and forks🍴.